 It's no secret that we need to protect our skin from the sun.
 Whether you bronze beautifully or burn badly, the body's natural reaction to sunlight shows us that too much unprotected exposure is unhealthy for our skin.

-Some startling statistics also help solidify this fact.
-According to the American Academy of Dermatology, more than 3.5 million nonmelanoma skin cancers in more than 2 million people are diagnosed in the U.S. each year.
+Some startling statistics help solidify this fact: according to the American Academy of Dermatology (AAD), more than 3.5 million nonmelanoma skin cancers in more than 2 million people are diagnosed in the U.S. each year.

 Bailey says the damage caused by this series of events can also lead to wrinkles, sun freckles, age spots and blotchy pigmentation with broken capillaries.